Visit the Therme Wien Hot Water Day Spa and Fun Park in Vienna

 On Mondays, one child enters for free with an adult (but not on vacation days).

-Transportation to Therme Wien in Austria
+Transportation to Therme Wien Spa in Vienna

 Getting to Therme Wien in the south of Vienna is easy by car or public transportation from central Vienna.
 The address is Therme Wien, Kurbadstraße 14, 1100 Wien.

-Free parking is no longer available in the streets near the day spa making the Therme Wien parking garage a sensible option, as it charges only €3.50 for 3.5 hours or maximum €6 per day.
+Free parking is no longer available in the streets near the day spa making the Therme Wien parking garage a sensible option, as it charges only €5.50 for 3.5 hours or a maximum of €8 per day.

 U-Bahn train U1’s final stop Oberlaa is directly at Therme Wien.
 Traveling time from central Vienna (Stephansplatz / Karlsplatz is only 15 minutes.
+Towels are available for rent — only swimming clothes are needed.

 Therme Wien is the largest thermal bath complex in Austria and a wonderfully relaxing excursion whether to enjoy the hot baths or the day-spa facilities.
+Thermal waters are very popular in the German-speaking world with many in Germany (Baden-Baden) and in the Swiss Alps — some are even on the UNESCO World Cultural Heritage list.

-GetYourGuide
+Powered by GetYourGuide